arnauddupuis/hac-website/docs/news/welcome-to-hyrule-astronomy-club.md

 We publish most of our work and code so other kids in the world can benefit from it.
 There is very little requirements (apart from a computer) and we do everything with Free and Open Source softwares.
 All the kids are running Linux based computers and we only use FLOSS (except for KSP...).

 Feel free to use anything we do to expose kids (young and less young) to science, astronomy and computer engineering in a fun and entertaining way!

+Our work is available on [Github](https://github.com/arnauddupuis/hac-game-lib) and we also have a [Youtube channel](https://www.youtube.com/channel/UCT_SxIlKaD6MM7JlQKelpgw).

 ## Comments